CRITERIA FOR REVIEWING LEGISLATION

 Click here for Policy on Confidentiality of Legislative Materials

 The Annual Distinguished Legislative Service Award is presented to the NJSBA member(s) who helps to further the advancement of the Association’s legislative efforts.

-The New Jersey State Bar Association's award-winning Government Affairs Department, which consists of full-time attorney/lobbyists and an administrative assistant, advocates on behalf of NJSBA members.
+The New Jersey State Bar Association's award-winning Government Affairs Department, which consists of full-time attorney/lobbyists and a paralegal, advocates on behalf of NJSBA members.
 Our efforts include:

 • Providing public testimony on legislation before the Legislature.